 2. Place a few ice cubes in a thin washcloth and secure in place.

-3. Gently massage your face with your ice-cube cloth.
+3. Gently massage your face with the ice-cube cloth.

-A note of caution: let the ice cubes thaw for a few minutes before using.
-Don’t apply ice longer than 10 or 15 minutes, and don’t use on open wounds or broken capillaries.
-As with any new skincare technique, experiment with icing to see if you love the results.
+A note of caution: let the ice cubes thaw for a few minutes before using, and don’t apply ice longer than 10 or 15 minutes.
+Also, don’t apply to open wounds or broken capillaries.

 Alternative Skin Icing Technique